Quantum-enhanced screened dark energy detection: Expected bounds

+The predicted constraints on the parameter space of the symmetron model are shown in Fig.\,\ref{Fig:symmetron_exclusion}.
+We expect that our proposed experiment would improve the existing constraints by between 16 and 26 orders of magnitude in $\lambda$ across the entire accessible range of $M_s$.

 The value of $\mu_s$ to which these constraints apply is limited by the geometry of the proposed experiment, as the Compton wavelength in low density regions is approximately $1/\mu_s$.
 For the field to evolve to its vacuum minimum within the chamber, the Compton wavelength must be smaller than the vacuum chamber radius.
-However, if the Compton wavelength is too small then the field is Yukawa supressed.
-The value of $\mu_s$ that this proposed experiment can constrain is restricted by these two conditions to
+However, if the Compton wavelength is too small then the field is Yukawa suppressed.
+We give a numerical estimate for this constraint in section \ref{subsec:numerical_constraints}.